alan-turing-institute/ReproducibleResearchResources/comms/reproducible-research-dropin-ann.md

 # Reproducible Research Lunches

 **When:** Every Friday from 1pm to 2pm

 **Where:** Jack Good meeting room

-Starting from tomorrow - Friday 12th January - research fellow Kirstie Whitaker and head of research software engineering Martin O'Reilly will be hosting weekly informal lunch time drop in sessions to discuss anything (and everything) related to reproducible research.
+Starting from tomorrow - Friday 12th January - research fellow Kirstie Whitaker and principal research software engineer Martin O'Reilly will be hosting weekly informal lunch time drop in sessions to discuss anything (and everything) related to reproducible research.